-In today’s age of consumption and polarization, in which capitalism increases its brutality, friendship and loyalty are despised, and people are becoming more and more hostile.
-Despite this irreparable collapse, we wish to initiate short and feature film production with the theme of friendship and be a channel for those films in delivering them to the audience through the festival.
-To put it more clearly: The festival, which set out to re-understand, think the concept of friendship and multiplying its reflection in our lives by using one of the most effective forms of contemporary arts—cinema, we would like to create awareness and growth about friendship—the only legacy of humanity, with various conferences, talks, workshops, competitions, film screenings, and the reflection of a friendly country.
+In today’s age of consumption and polarization, friendship and loyalty are despised, and people are becoming more hostile against each other.
+However, despite this irreparable downfall, we wish to initiate amity-themed short and feature film production, gather such films and deliver them to the audience through the festival.
+To put it more clearly: the festival, which set out to re-understand, think the concept of amity and magnify its reflection in our lives by using one of the most effective means of contemporary arts—cinema, would like to create awareness and growth about amity—the only legacy of humanity—through various conferences, talks, workshops, competitions, screenings as the reflection of a friendly country.

 Announcement and Applications

-Collaborations and partnerships with national and international film platforms were made to announce the International Amity Short Film Festival.
+Collaborations and partnerships with national and international film platforms were established to announce the International Amity Short Film Festival.
 Walkway boards, billboards, vinyl prints, city displays were used.
-Intensive work was carried out with social media posts, printed materials (brochures, catalogs, posters, etc.) the festival promotional film and video made by our influential friends in the sector and with friends of the festival in the media.
-Film submissions were received by the bilingual festival website and the international Filmfreeway platform.
-As a result of this compelling and voluntary work, 1500 applications were submitted from 100 different countries from India to the Philippines, Iran to the USA, Brazil to Syria, France to Algeria, Sweden to Ghana, and from Russia to Kyrgyzstan.
+Intensive work was carried out with social media posts, printed materials (brochures, catalogs, posters, etc.), the festival promotional film and video made by our influential friends in the sector, and friends of the festival in the media.
+Film submissions were received by the bilingual festival website and the International Freeway platform.
+As a result of this compelling and voluntary work, 2000 applications were submitted from 120 countries from India to the Philippines, Iran to the USA, Brazil to Syria, France to Algeria, Sweden to Ghana, and Russia to Kyrgyzstan.